Cystic Fibrosis Research

 NHLBI research that really made a difference

-- NHLBI’s lung program supported decades of research to understand the structure and function of a lung protein that is genetically changed by cystic fibrosis.
-This foundational work led to the industry discovery of ivacaftor, the first drug to treat the underlying cause of cystic fibrosis, which the U.S. Food and Drug Administration approved in 2012.
+- Medicines that address underlying causes: The NHLBI's lung program supported decades of research to understand the structure and function of the lung protein, CFTR, that is genetically changed by cystic fibrosis.
+This foundational work led to the industry discovery of ivacaftor, the first drug to treat the underlying cause of cystic fibrosis, which the U.S. Food and Drug Administration (FDA) approved in 2012.
+Follow-up studies partly funded by the NHLBI have shown that ivacaftor benefits lung function and quality of life in the long term.

-- As COVID-19 made in-person healthcare visits more challenging, an NHLBI-funded study developed an at-home diagnostic tool for measuring how well the lungs work.
-The software program uses a handheld breathing device and a newly created app called Breathe Easy.
-Patients blow into the device and communicate directly with their healthcare provider, who can monitor how well their lungs are working and adjust medicines as needed.
-Recently, the Cystic Fibrosis Foundation purchased this device for every patient with cystic fibrosis in the United States — at least 20,000 people.
+- Remote monitoring of lung health: As COVID-19 made in-person healthcare visits more challenging, an NHLBI-funded study led to the development of an at-home diagnostic tool for measuring how well the lungs work.
+The FDA-cleared system uses a handheld breathing device and a mobile app called Breathe Easy.
+Patients blow into the device and, through the app, communicate directly with their healthcare provider, who can monitor how well their lungs are working and adjust medicines as needed.
+Between April 2020 and May 2021, the Cystic Fibrosis Foundation distributed nearly 20,000 of the devices to people with cystic fibrosis in the United States.
+A study involving 48 patients who used the portable device with the app showed results were reliable 81% of the time.

 Current research funded by the NHLBI

-Our Division of Lung Diseases and its Airway Biology and Disease Branch oversee much of the research on cystic fibrosis that we fund.
+Our Division of Lung Diseases and its Lung Development and Pediatric Diseases Branch oversee much of the research on cystic fibrosis that we fund.

-- The NHLBI Catalyze Program is supporting the development of a biomarker-based platform that predicts lung function decline in patients with cystic fibrosis and a web-based application to inform physicians when a patient may require therapeutic interventions.
+- Biomarkers of declining lung function: The NHLBI Catalyze Program is supporting the development of a biomarker-based platform that predicts lung function decline in patients with cystic fibrosis and a web-based application to inform physicians when a patient may require therapeutic interventions.

-- Investigators are studying CFTR protein folding and the use of modulators for patients with rare variant mutations not typically eligible for CF modulator therapy.
+- More options for disease modulators: Investigators are studying the use of modulators for patients with rare variant mutations not eligible for current CFTR modulator therapy.

-- Researchers are combining non-invasive, radiation-free imaging and proteomic biomarkers to diagnose and monitor lung disease progression in kids with cystic fibrosis.
+- Monitoring methods with fewer side effects: Researchers are combining noninvasive, radiation-free imaging and proteomic biomarkers to diagnose and monitor lung disease progression in children with cystic fibrosis.

 Current research on cystic fibrosis treatments

-- Researchers are developing new medicines to help clear and target the thick mucus found in cystic fibrosis lungs and improve how well the lungs work.
-This can also help prevent inflammation and infection.
+- Better medicines to fight lung bacteria and mucus: Researchers are developing new medicines to help clear the thick mucus found in cystic fibrosis lungs and improve how well the lungs work.
+Another NHLBI-funded project seeks to fight inflammation in the airways as a way to help clear mucus.

 Current research on gene editing and cystic fibrosis